Tips for your application

 - How would you contribute to the MU Community?

-After a successful interview you will be contacted by MU and asked to sign your study contract digitally as well as to make your first payment in order to fully enroll as a Modulian.
+After a successful interview you will be contacted by MU within two weeks and asked to sign your study contract digitally as well as to make your first payment in order to fully enroll as a Modulian.